-3.2.1.
-Regarding all non-safety related features and equipment of the vehicle, the test variant will be based on the best selling variant in Europe.
+- 4.2.1.
+Regarding all non-safety related features and equipment of the vehicle, the test variant will be based on the best-selling variant in Europe.
 However, if the exact specification of the best-selling variant is not readily available or cannot be acquired, Euro NCAP may test a variant with non-safety equipment other than the best-seller.
-In all cases, the safety equipment will be based on the base safety level and the engine, transmission and powertrain will be based on the best-seller.

-- 3.2.2.
-The best selling variant will be identified from the information supplied by the manufacturer.
-Where Euro NCAP chooses to test a particular, less common, variant such as "open-top" or "estate vehicle," the choice will be restricted to the best selling variant of that type.
-Manufacturers can also sponsor such tests, provided that the vehicle model has already been rated without this constraint. - 3.2.3.
-Where the best selling variant is fitted with safety equipment above the Basic Level, the choice of variant will be adjusted to obtain a Basic Level safety specification variant.
+In all cases, the safety equipment will be based on the base safety level and the engine transmission and powertrain will be based on the best-seller. - 4.2.2.
+The best-selling variant will be identified from the information supplied by the manufacturer or sales data.
+Where Euro NCAP chooses to test a particular, less common, variant such as "open-top" or "estate vehicle," the choice will be restricted to the best-selling variant of that type.
+Manufacturers can also sponsor such tests, provided that the vehicle model has already been rated without this constraint.
+Note: Where OEMs can demonstrate that a rating for a model can be extended to such less common variants in accordance with the Application of Star Ratings protocol, official tests may not be required. - 4.2.3.
+Where the best-selling variant is fitted with safety equipment above the Basic Level, the choice of variant will be adjusted to obtain a Basic Level safety specification variant.
 The aim will be to minimise the extent of the other changes to the vehicle's specification.

-This adjustment might be done in the following order: - a) Change in the hand of drive; - b) Increase in trim level; - c) Reduction in trim level; - d) Change in number of side doors; - e) Increase in volume of the engine/transmission unit; - f) Reduction in volume of the engine/transmission unit; - g) Change in body style. - Note: Certain exceptions to the minimum standard safety equipment requirement may be necessary, e.g. an open top variant without a curtain airbag or with a substitute combined head/thorax airbag. - 3.2.4.
+This adjustment may be done with reference to limits and criteria set out within the Application of Star Rating protocol.

+4.2.4.
 Where a vehicle, or the required variant, is to be available only in one hand of drive, that hand of drive will be tested.
 Where a manufacturer sponsors a vehicle model for publication at the time of its launch, and where only one hand of drive is available on that date, that hand of drive will be tested.
-In all other circumstances, Euro NCAP will be responsible for randomly choosing the drive layout for all vehicle models to be tested. - Note 1: Euro NCAP will report the proportion of vehicles tested in LHD and RHD to the Board of Directors.
-Overall, the aim will be to ensure that 20 percent of vehicle models tested will be in RHD configuration. - Note 2: the manufacturer is asked to supply information about the performance of the opposite hand of drive.
-Where necessary, the manufacturer will be asked to provide evidence that the necessary adjustments have not significantly affected the passenger compartment's intrusion or deceleration pulse. - 3.2.5.
+In all other circumstances, Euro NCAP will be responsible for randomly choosing the drive layout for all vehicle models to be tested.

+Note 1: Euro NCAP will report the proportion of vehicles tested in LHD and RHD to the Board of Directors.
+Overall, the aim will be to ensure that 20 percent of vehicle models tested will be in RHD configuration.

+Note 2: the manufacturer is asked to supply information about the performance of the opposite hand of drive.
+Where necessary, the manufacturer will be asked to provide evidence that the necessary adjustments have not significantly affected the passenger compartment's intrusion or deceleration pulse.

+- 4.2.5.
 Whiplash seats will be tested separately from the vehicle.
 The manufacturer will be required to supply Euro NCAP with details about the full range of seats available for that model of vehicle and of any differences between the driver and front passenger's seats in the Basic Level vehicle that might influence Whiplash protection.
 Euro NCAP will choose whether to test the driver's or front passenger's seat.
 Where no significant differences exist, this will be on a random basis.
 Where there are differences, the seat considered least likely to offer good protection will be chosen.
-Manufacturers are allowed to sponsor the testing of other versions of their seats and the whiplash ratings of those seats will also be published. - 3.2.6.
+Manufacturers are allowed to sponsor the testing of other versions of their seats and the whiplash ratings of those seats will also be published. - 4.2.6.
 If the vehicle manufacturer does not submit the Equipment Matrix, Euro NCAP will test the vehicles with the lowest specification that can be readily obtained in Europe.

-3.3.
+4.3.
 Optional Safety Equipment